Apply as an International Student

 5. Admissions Decision

 - Decision.
 You will receive a decision from the Monroe Admissions Committee promptly via email once all checklist items have been submitted.
-Learn more about after acceptance.
+Learn more about receiving your student visa and attending Monroe after acceptance.

 How to Submit Your Documents

-After completing and submitting the online application, applicants will need to provide the Monroe College admissions office at either campus location with the following:
+After completing and submitting the online application, applicants will need to provide to the International Admissions office through uploading documents on the Admissions portal the following:

 Undergraduate Admissions for Associate and Bachelor’s Degrees: